althonos/pyhmmer/README.md

 A possible explanation for this observation would be that HMMER platform-specific code requires too many [SIMD](https://en.wikipedia.org/wiki/SIMD) registers per thread to benefit from [simultaneous multi-threading](https://en.wikipedia.org/wiki/Simultaneous_multithreading).

+To read more about how pyHMMER achieves better parallelism than HMMER for many-to-many searches, have a look at the [Performance page](https://pyhmmer.readthedocs.io/en/stable/performance.html) of the documentation.

 ## 🔍 See Also